 Many personal injury cases are centered in the legal theory of premises liability.
 Premises liability law states that a property owner has the legal duty to repair or warn of unsafe or defective conditions on a property to prevent injury.
 If a property owner fails to use reasonable care to maintain a property, resulting in injury to an invitee or licensee, he or she is guilty of negligence.
-Similar to other personal injury cases, a plaintiff and his or her Tampa premises liability lawyer must prove a property owner’s negligence to obtain compensation for injuries.
+Similar to other personal injury cases, a plaintiff and his or her attorney must prove a property owner’s negligence to obtain compensation for injuries.

 Common Types of Premises Liability Cases